eyedeekay/i2p.plugins.tor-manager/README.md

 #### Optional Features I might add if there is interest

 1. Mirror the files which it downloads to an I2P Site
+ - Probably works on everything
 2. Mirror the files which it downloads to I2P torrents
+ - Not done
 3. Set up an onion site which announces an I2P mirror exists
+ - Not done
 4. Use Bittorrent-over-I2P to download the Tor Browser software
+ - Not Done

 ### Usage as a Library